 Therefore, it is very important for a leader to always maintain the level of awareness and discipline required to set the right example.
 A leader needs to act with caution and keep a cool head in times of emergency in order to make quick and careful decisions.

-Now, businesses are fast-paced and the nature of leadership has also drastically changed.
-The demands in the boardrooms and on the job are not predictable, as the market is volatile and the office has become portable.
-The need for self-control and self-awareness is ever increasing.
+Now, businesses are fast-paced, and the nature of leadership has also drastically changed.
+The demands in the boardrooms and on the job are unpredictable, as the market is volatile and the office has become portable.
+The need for self-control and self-awareness is ever-increasing.